MV Matanuska: Operating history

 Alaska's ships periodically failed to meet demand for lack of sufficient capacity.
 This was particularly true when one of them was out of service for maintenance.
 Malaspina was lengthened in 1972 at the Willamette Iron and Steel Company in Portland, Oregon, to increase her capacity.
 In July 1977, the state of Alaska awarded a $15,228,500 contract to the same shipyard to lengthen Matanuska, as well.
 The ship was cut in two, and a new midsection, 56 ft long, was welded into the hull just ahead of the funnel.
 New staterooms, crew quarters, dining facilities, deckhouses, elevators, and masts were added.

 In May 2018, Matanuska was taken out of service and began a major refit, including the replacement of her main engines, reduction gears, propeller shafts, shaft bearings, and variable-pitch propellers, among other items.
 The work was done by Vigor Industrial at its Portland shipyard.
 The refit ultimately cost $47 million and took until November 2019 to complete.
 In January 2020, one of her new reduction gears failed and she was out of service again for more repairs.

 Aside from her mechanical troubles, in 2020, Matanuska and the rest of the Alaska Marine Highway System were affected by COVID-19 and by budget cuts imposed by Governor Mike Dunleavy.
 Matanuska was scheduled to resume her mainline route from Bellingham to Skagway on July 3, 2020, but without service to the Prince Rupert terminal due to virus restrictions.
 Service was suspended temporarily in August for crew testing when five passengers tested positive for the virus.

+In 2022, extensive steel damage was discovered along with many other serious issues.
+She hasn't carried passengers since, and has been tied up in Ketchikan Alaska being used as a "hotel ship" for AMHS employees.
+As of march 2026, in the face of over $45 million estimate to restore the vessel to service, the State of Alaska has decided to start seeking options to retire the Matanuska.